sourav215/reactPractice/JavaScriptQuestions.md

 - Non-primitive (reference) data type

 ### Primitive data types:
-Primitive data types are a set of basic data types (predefined) from which all other data types are constructed and it has no additional methods.
+- Primitive data types are a set of basic data types (predefined) from which all other data types are constructed and it has no additional methods.
-They are the building blocks of data manipulation and cannot be further divided into simpler data types. ex - String , Number , Boolean , Null , Undefined
+- They are the building blocks of data manipulation and cannot be further divided into simpler data types.

+ex - String , Number , Boolean , Null , Undefined

 ### Non-Primitive Data types:
-Non-Primitive data types are user-defined (not predefined) data types that refers to an instance or object.
+- Non-Primitive data types are user-defined (not predefined) data types that refer to instances or objects.
-They cannot store the `value` of a variable directly in memory.
+- They cannot store the `value` of a variable directly in memory.
 They store a `memory address` of the variable.
-Whenever a non-primitive data type is defined, it refers a memory location where the data is stored in heap memory.
+- Whenever a non-primitive data type is defined, it refers a memory location where the data is stored in heap memory.
- These data types are used to store multiple values.
+- These data types are used to store multiple values.

+ex - Object , Array , RegExp

 ## What is var , let and Const